Read a Winston-Salem Journal article about the creation of "Blurring Racial Barriers".

 Crossing 52 wants to make these exhibitions a rewarding experience for everyone, not just regular gallery visitors.
 Schools, religious institutions, seniors groups and other community organizations should put them on their schedules.

+Crossing 52 Initiative is an organization founded and operated to improve race relations and to combat racism in the community.
 The idea for a cross-cultural art exhibition was brought to Crossing 52 and the galleries by Trena McNabb, a local artist who is interested in creating a community here in the "City of the Arts" that will promote cross-cultural friendships.
 The Winston-Salem Foundation's ECHO Grant program seeks to build social capital in the greater Forsyth County area community.

 Blurring Racial Barriers Exhibition Schedule